 4. They won’t commit to timely reports

 Reporting in SEO is crucial to show the return on the investment you made into this channel.
 An SEO should be able to produce reports on a regular basis.
-What a “regular basis” is differs from business to business—for some weekly may make sense, and for others monthly is more appropriate.
+Although “regular basis” differs, routine reporting remains crucial for any consultant.
+For example, certain businesses work with monthly updates, while others require weekly reports.

-If an SEO you’re talking to is waffling on whether they will provide reports to you, this should make you raise your eyebrows.
-You should have a clear set of defined KPIs that an SEO will be able to measure and report back to you on in a timely manner.
-This will show you if you are investing your money in the right channels and if you need to adjust your strategy.
+If an SEO consultant waffles on reporting, raise your eyebrows!
+Additionally, consultants and companies generally establish a clear set of defined KPIs.
+After all, the reports should reflect the metrics and measurements that matter to your company.
+Proper reporting determines if you are investing your money in the right channels and/or if you need to adjust your strategy.
 An SEO that wants to black box their findings is not someone you want to be in business with.

 5. You can’t find anyone to vouch for their work

-Granted, he or she are allowed to cloak business names for privacy reasons, but they should be able to pull screenshots from Google Analytics or Search Console.
-Or they can pull ranking reports to show you gains they’ve made from whatever tool they use to measure that (Stat, Authority Labs, Moz, etc.).
+Granted, confidentiality often prohibits sharing business names for privacy reasons, but Google Analytics or Search Console screenshots demonstrate results!
+Additionally, sharing ranking reports show the gains made from whatever tool they use to measure that (Stat, Authority Labs, Moz, etc.).

 Even if someone is newer to the SEO game, they should still have a website that they have worked on.
-They can show results they’ve made for their own website to demonstrate their proficiency.
+Finally, even new SEO consultants can show results they’ve made for their own website to demonstrate their proficiency.
 A really good SEO will use those wins they’ve gotten to write a case study and can use that to draw in prospective clients.